 Elrond Network Performance

 This can be achieved by making Elrond a platform that uses a scalable value transfer protocol along with easy deployment of decentralized applications (dApps).
+The first such dApp called Maiar was launched alongside the mainnet launch.
+The Maiar mobile dApp, which is both a wallet and a fiat on-ramp, has a number of features that tie in with the broader goals of Elrond.

 The platform also features reduced storage requirements and improved linear scaling as more nodes join the network.
 The combination of linear scaling and parallel processing is the key that will allow Elrond to surpass the throughput of current centralized solutions.